 Other Options for Dummy Coding in R

 Now, before summarizing this R tutorial, it may be worth mentioning that there are other options to recode categorical data to dummy variables.
 For instance, we could have used the model.matrix function, the dummies package.
 It is worth pointing out, however, that it seems like the dummies package hasn’t been updated for a while.

 Summary and Conclusion

-In this post, we have 1) worked with R's ifelse() function, and 2) the fastDummies package, to recode categorical variables to dummy variables.
-In fact, we learned that it was an easy task with R. Especially, when we install and use a package such as fastDummies and have a lot of variables to dummy code (or a lot of levels of the categorical variable).
+In this post, we have 1) worked with R’s ifelse() function, and 2) the fastDummies package, to recode categorical variables to dummy variables in R. In fact, we learned that it was an easy task with R. Especially, when we install and use a package such as fastDummies and have a lot of variables to dummy code (or a lot of levels of the categorical variable).
 The next step in the data analysis pipeline (may) now be to analyze the data (e.g., regression or random forest modeling).

 Now, there are of course other valuables resources to learn more about dummy variables (or indicator variables).
 In this section, you will find some articles, and journal papers, that you mind find useful: